Tested : Retro Rover vs Retro Jaguar

 Jaguar loses courage

 The parallels between the Rover 75 and the Jaguar S-Type are numerous.
-Designed at a time when management felt the best design direction for Jaguar was to look at its older products and try to emulate them in the modern idiom.
-It started with the XJ40 (not so successful), but blossomed unexpectedly well with the X300 and X308.
-This success lead to a confidence in the ‘Retro’ school of design within Jaguar, and so, its new model would be modelled around the successful Mk2 and S-type models of the Sixties.
+The S-Type was designed at a time when management felt the best design direction for Jaguar was to look at its older products and try to emulate them in the modern idiom.
+It started with the XJ40 (not so successfully), but blossomed unexpectedly well with the X300 and X308.
+This success lead to a confidence in the ‘Retro’ school of design within Jaguar, and so its new model would be modelled around the successful Mk2 and S-type models of the 1960s.

 Whether this was the right direction or not, one thing was for sure, Jaguar would be compromised by the underpinnings of the car it would be based upon.